 top of page

-Flight and Fight in the Caribbean
+Flight and Fight

 There have been escapes by enslaved persons for as long as there has been slavery.
 For example, in the 3rd century BCE in Ancient Greece, an enslaved man named Drimakos escaped from captivity with several others and established what would be considered a maroon settlement on the island of Chios which is part of the North-Eastern Aegean Islands.
 As would happen almost two thousand years later with other maroon communities in the Americas, Drimakos arrived at a modus vivendi with the Chians whereby they accepted the independence of his community and he, for his part, would limit his group’s predations against the citizens on the island.
 Again, as would happen thousands of years later in the Americas he also promised to only accept any future fugitives who had been unjustly treated by their masters.